-A share certificate (also sometimes referred to as a stock certificate) is a document that is issued by a company to certify the ownership of shares in that company.
+A share certificate is a document that is issued by a company to certify the ownership of shares in that company.

 The owner of a share certificate can be a person or any registered entity.

-The information on the share certificate will show:
+The information on our share certificate will show the:

-- Person to whom the share certificate is issued information
+- person full name and ID number to whom the share certificate is issued

-The share certificate must be signed by the company director(s) and where applicable the company secretary.
-The information of all share certificates issued must be recorded in the company share register.
+2. The share certificate must be signed by the company director(s) and where applicable the company secretary or witness.